psychopy/workshops/source/3days/day2/pavlovia.rst

 .. rst-class:: build

     *   Have a fresh folder that contains only **one .psyexp file and the resources needed by that file**.
-    *   It can also be helpful to make sure your folder is not in a location already under git version control (if you're not sure, you can show hidden files, if your folder or any folder above it in the path has a .git file - that area ia under version control).
+    *   Check your folder is not in a location already under git version control (if you're not sure, you can show hidden files, if your folder or any folder above it in the path has a .git file - that area ia under version control).

 .. nextSlide::